 - You are unable to wash out the oil fully

-In the event of such cases, decrease the frequency, use a less heavy oil, or take a break from use.
+In such cases, decrease the frequency, use a lighter oil, or take a break from use.
 It is safer to use less than more, at least at the beginning.

 Conclusion

-Oils can be a perfect addition to post-transplant care as long as it is introduced at the right time and in the right way.
+Oils can be a perfect addition to post-transplant care, provided they are introduced at the right time and in the right way.
 The best ones are lightweight and non-comedogenic, such as jojoba and argan oil.
-Always patch test before use, stick to the schedule of your surgeon and do not use heavy and irritating products.
+Always patch test before use, follow your surgeon’s schedule, and avoid heavy, irritating products.

 On your path towards moisturised, stronger and healthier hair, oils can be a routine part of that journey when used appropriately.